KA Hanna holds a degree in Fine Art/Digital Art. She enjoys creating works from small to very large.

 Tiny animals made of clay are easy to make!
 This is a fun afternoon project for kids who love to work with clay and for crafty adults, too.
-If you use an air-dry clay, pieces will dry overnight and be ready to paint the next day.
-You can also use an oven baked clay like Sculpey.
+If you use air-dry clay, pieces will dry overnight and be ready to paint the next day.
+You can also use oven-baked clay like Sculpey.

-Finished mini animals are primarily decorative, suitable for dioramas; air dried pieces can be fragile and will not stand up to rough play.
+Finished mini animals are primarily decorative and suitable for dioramas; air-dried pieces can be fragile and will not stand up to rough play.

 There are special sculpting tools for clay work, but with kids, you can use the following: